 HAVE YOU HEARD OF THE MENSTRUAL CUP?
 WHY DON'T YOU SELL THOSE?

 The short answer is yes.
 The menstrual cup was one of my inspirations for starting Tsuno.
-There’s a couple of reasons I don't sell them yet – menstrual cups are subject to expensive TGA certification, and there are so many great brands out there already being champions in that space.
-I sell pads because there are no other bamboo pads on the Australian market and there’s always a need for pads for personal, cultural and health reasons.
+There’s a couple of reasons I don't sell them yet – menstrual cups are subject to TGA certification, and there are so many great brands out there already being champions in that space.
+Check out JuJu (Australian made), Lunette or Diva Cup for brands that are certified by the Therapeutic Goods Administration.

 HOW DID YOU START TSUNO?